SeqScan/SeqScan-D/README.md

 - end_time: the end time of the cluster.
 - presence: The effective time spent inside the cluster (excluding the absences), in DAYS
 - duration: The total time spent inside the cluster, in DAYS
-- q_index: The stationnarity index, a decimal value between 0 and 1 that helps evaluating the quality of the clusters.
+- q_index: The stationarity index, is a clustering internal quality indicator, it takes a value between 0 and 1.
 For more information about this metric, please refer to: Damiani, M. L., Issa, H., Fotino, G., Heurich, M., & Cagnacci, F. (2016).
 Introducing ‘presence’and ‘stationarity index’to study partial migration patterns: an application of a spatio-temporal clustering technique.
 International Journal of Geographical Information Science, 30(5), 907-928.

 The fields names and the date format of the start_time and end_time values can be modified from the configuration file.